-Landlord insurance is specifically designed for people renting out their investment properties, whether it’s a unit or house.
-It can provide a level of financial protection from the impact of events like theft, damage, natural disasters and fires, but also loss caused by the actions of tenants and their guests, which a regular home and contents policy usually doesn’t cover.
+Landlord insurance is a type of home insurance that is specifically designed for people renting out their investment properties, whether that be a house, unit or townhouse.
+It can provide you with a level of financial protection against events like floods, storms, fire and theft, as well as events like tenant damage and loss of rent.

 Victoria landlord insurance policies – houses